ydmao/Metis/README.md

 --------------------
 As our previous work of
 [An analysis of Linux scalability to Many Cores](http://pdos.csail.mit.edu/mosbench/) shows, Metis can take advantage of Linux super pages to reduce the contentions on page faults.
-To enable feature, Metis currently relies on the use of flow allocator, which will allocate memory from OS in super pages.
+To enable this feature, Metis currently relies on the use of flow allocator, which will allocate memory from OS in super pages.

-Note there was a scalability bottleneck in Linux kernel's hugepage allocator.
-We haven't checked yet whether Linux has fixed the scalability problem.
+Note that there was a scalability bottleneck in Linux kernel's hugepage allocator.
+We haven't checked yet whether Linux has fixed it or not.
 If you are interested, take a look at the patch in the linux-patches directory about the problem and our 'fix'.

 Other configuration